Skip to content

 Institution/Department: U.S. Geological Survey Environmental Geochemistry

-Potential 2024 project(s): This summer interns in our group will have the opportunity to work on a large, collaborative project assessing the interaction of wetland hydrology and carbon fluxes.
-To do this, we will be studying coastal wetlands local to Cape Cod, measuring carbon dioxide and methane emissions, porewater geochemistry, and surface water fluxes.
+Potential 2024 project(s): This summer interns in our group will have the opportunity to work on a large, collaborative project assessing the interaction of wetland geomorphology, hydrology and carbon fluxes.
+To do this, we will be studying coastal wetlands local to Cape Cod, measuring carbon dioxide and methane emissions, porewater geochemistry, surface water fluxes, marsh elevation and distribution of vegetation.
 Coastal wetlands can be challenging environments to work in-they are muddy, hot, and sometimes buggy, but are always beautiful!

 Mentor(s) and lab: Dr. Sean A. Hayes